Wayne82/wayne82.github.io/_drafts/learn-linear-algebra-a-different-way.md

   * The original vector space **V** and its subspace **U**, on field **F**.
   * The dual space **V'** and its subspace $U^0$, on field of **linear functionals**.
   * All dual maps **T'**: **W'** → **V'**, on field of **linear map which maps linear functionals to linear functionals.**
+>
+> It is quite mind-bending, so abstract, but also fascinating!

+## Conclude and Continue
+Originally, I planned to finish the notes on key definitions from Chapters 1–7, but as I wrote and reviewed them, the list grew longer than expected.
+So I’ve decided to stop here for now.
+I’ll start another post to cover the remaining four chapters, and likely a few more posts to record my understanding of certain key theorems.